schoero/eslint-plugin-readable-tailwind/README.md

 <br/>
 <br/>

-ESLint plugin to automatically break up long tailwind class strings into multiple lines based on a specified print width or class count.
-This improves readability and eliminates horizontal scrolling.
-In addition it sorts the classes logically, removes unnecessary whitespaces and duplicate classes and groups the classes by their variants.
-It works in React, Solid.js, Qwik, Svelte, Vue, Angular, HTML, JavaScript and TypeScript projects.
+An ESLint plugin that brings formatting and linting rules to help you write cleaner, more maintainable Tailwind CSS.

+The formatting rules focus on improving readability by automatically breaking up long Tailwind class strings into multiple lines and sorting/grouping them in a logical order.
+The linting rules enforce best practices and catch potential issues, ensuring that you're writing valid Tailwind CSS.

+This plugin supports a with a wide range of projects, including React, Solid.js, Qwik, Svelte, Vue, Angular, HTML or plain JavaScript or TypeScript.

 <br/>
 <br/>